-In this decade, thanks in large part to the popularization of Twitch, fans have started tuning into esports events at a prodigious rate.
-The growth has been impressive for each consecutive year since, and it doesn’t look to be slowing down.
+In the last decade, thanks in large part to the popularization of Twitch, fans have started tuning into esports events at a prodigious rate.
+The growth has been impressive for each consecutive year since and it doesn’t seem to be slowing down.
 That growth in viewership has gone hand in hand with a massive increase in prize money on offer.

-Nearly a quarter of the 2018 total was awarded at the seventh edition of Valve’s annual Dota 2 event, The International.
-A whopping $25.5 million was shared across the 18 participating teams, with eventual champions OG netting a total of $11.2 million.
+Nearly a quarter of the 2019 total was awarded at the ninth edition of Valve’s annual Dota 2 event, The International.
+A whopping $34.3 million was shared across the 18 participating teams, with eventual champions OG netting a total of $15.6 million.

 Here are the players with the biggest prize money totals in esports history, from the current leading games to the top titles of years past.

-The German Dota 2 veteran became the top earner in all of esports in 2017 after leading Team Liquid to victory at The International 7.
-But even aside from his impressive $2.1 million payday at TI7, KuroKy enjoyed incredible success alongside both Na’Vi and Team Secret prior to joining Liquid—which sets him at the top of this list.
+The Danish Dota 2 veteran became the top earner in all of esports in 2019 after leading OG to victory at The International for the second year in a row.
+But even aside from his impressive payday at TI8 and TI9, N0Tail enjoyed incredible success alongside both OG and Team Secret prior to TI, which sets him at the top of this list.

-The most celebrated pro gamer of all time, Faker is the one constant on the three-time world championship winning roster, SK Telecom T1.
-The 22-year-old not only won the world championship in his debut season, but he’s still regarded as the greatest player to ever compete in League of Legends.
+The most celebrated pro gamer of all time, Faker is the one constant on the three-time world championship-winning roster, T1.
+The 23-year-old not only won the world championship in his debut season, but he’s still regarded as the greatest player to ever compete in League.

 Tony “Lethul” Campbell – $578,000 (Halo)

 The Halo player from North America has performed consistently across four of the franchise’s titles, with most of his success coming in Halo 5: Guardians.
 This includes his victory at the 2016 Halo World Championship, where Lethul and CLG took home $1 million.